benfried/mysite/nyff2022/2022-10-09.decision-to-leave/decision-to-leave.md

 # Thoughts

-I was stunned at the visual composition, cinematography (shots taken from the perspective of the dead victims, great treatments of memories, so, so much more).
-And a plot with a femme fatale but one who is genuinely three-dimensional, not motivated solely by greed.
+I was stunned at the visual composition, cinematography (some shots taken from the perspective of the corpses, great treatments of memories, so, so much more).
+And a plot with a femme fatale but one who is three-dimensional, not motivated solely by greed.
 So many metaphors.
 So much symbolism.
-In a story that pulls you along.
+This is a 2:18 movie that doesn't lose your interest for one second.

 ![*Director Park Chan-Wook and Star Park Hae-il*](PXL_20221009_211201261.NIGHT.jpg)